wushenrong/ncommander-quotes/README.md

 `"I should probably give @scj643 some free quotes as an apology"`

 `"Don't worry, web design is my passion(tm), and I use Frontpage 98 for a less bloated Internet"`

+`"I build a machine that compile a machine"`